 The Casimir effect neutrino lens, alternatives

-Of course I have been playing around with all this.
+I have been playing around with all this.

-But I simply lack the resources and the skills to even complete the most basic experiments properly.
+But I lack the resources and the skills to even complete the most basic experiments properly.
 I could only afford a tiny bit of palladium wire!
 Deuterium is not cheap!
 One great thing about a solar neutrino flux tracker is that it can be in your basement!
 Remember neutrinos travel right through the earth without a collision (typically).
 I would need to be able to detect Cerenkov radiation (light), proton flux, etc to see any results from my experiments, which I have pretty much abandoned.
 Heat should be easy to detect, but no luck there.

 My crude apparatus